 - If you have a base level above 7.5, then reduce or eliminate your consumption of milk and milk products, cream, nuts, almonds, beets, dandelion greens, mustard greens, kale, molasses.
 Most vegetables are alkaline.
 You can increase your protein intake.

 Remember, the acid-base value is not about the food itself, it’s about how the body processes it once consumed.
-For example, tomatoes are an acidic fruit, however, the score 8.0 out of 10.0 on an alkalizing chart.
+For example, tomato is an acidic fruit, however, the score is 8.0 out of 10.0 on an alkalizing chart.
 Some of the most alkalizing foods are those you thought were acidic like spinach, green tea and even eggs are slightly alkalizing.

 The Paleo diet is another alternative for those who want to balance their acid-base health.
 This is great to improve bone health.
 Investing in alkaline water is another great way to reduce the acidity.

 The Microbiome diet focuses on creating an environment of good bacteria and microbes while eliminating the bad bacteria, parasites and other toxins that cause imbalance and inflammation.
 This is great for leaky gut syndrome and autoimmune disease like Hashimoto’s Thyroiditis.